Towards SOTA on the Edge

 Reasoning

-For reasoning and high-level thinking, I've selected Qwen3.5-35B-A3B for the same reasons as Qwen3.5-2B, but bigger.
-Its score of 37 on the leaderboard is equivalent to Claude 4.5 Haiku, which had only released 4 months earlier.
-It competes with the old Gemini 2.5 Pro, and the new DeepSeek V3.2, both flagship models.
+For reasoning and high-level thinking, I've selected Qwen3.6-35B-A3B for the same reasons as Qwen3.5-2B, but bigger.
+Previously, Qwen3.5-35B's score of 37 on the leaderboard is equivalent to Claude 4.5 Haiku, which had only released 4 months earlier.
+Qwen3.6 presents a bump in coding and other abilities to score at 43, scoring above GPT-5 Mini, DeepSeek V3.2, and GLM 4.7.
 I don't mind waiting a little longer for stronger reasoning, so this model is more for sending bulk work and coming back to it later.